Nikhildhasmana89/react-todo-app/README.md

-📝 To-Do List App
+# 📝 Todo List App

-A simple and intuitive to-do list application where you can add, edit, toggle (mark complete/incomplete), and remove your tasks.
-Built for productivity and ease of use.
+A simple and lightweight **Todo List** web application where you can:

-🚀 Features
-✅ Add new tasks
+- ➕ Add new todos
-✏️ Edit existing tasks
+- ✏️ Edit existing todos
-🔄 Toggle task completion status
+- ✅ Toggle completion status
-❌ Remove tasks

-🛠️ Technologies Used

-react.js
-javascript
-tailwindcss
+- 🗑️ Delete todos

+All todos are stored in **localStorage**, so your tasks remain even after refreshing the page.

+---

+## 🚀 Features
+- Add tasks quickly and easily
+- Edit tasks inline
+- Mark tasks as completed or uncompleted
+- Delete tasks you no longer need
+- Data persistence using **localStorage**

+---

+## 🛠️ Tech Stack
+- **React.js**
+- **Tailwindcss**
+- **JavaScript**